xvnpw/xvnpw.github.io/content/posts/from-dot-in-regex-to-ssrf-part-3.md

 date: 2020-07-07T10:14:47+01:00
 draft: false
 tags: [SSRF, bugbounty]
+description: "This is last part of my stories about exploiting service with SSRF bug.
+Part 1 is available here, and part 2 here.
+This part is focused on abusing Node.js and node-fetch library.
+I will try to “talk” with Redis service using CRLF injection in http parser."
 ---

 This is last part of my stories about exploiting service with SSRF bug.
 Part 1 is available [here]({{< ref "/posts/from-dot-in-regex-to-ssrf-part-1.md" >}}), and part 2 [here]({{< ref "/posts/from-dot-in-regex-to-ssrf-part-2.md" >}}).